Sonukr/react-gitbook/lectures/01-react/10_props_challenge.md

 Let's have some practice creating a React component from scratch.
 How about a blog post?

+1. Change directories back into the main directory where you want to keep your code (outside the `hello_world` React app directory we've been working on).

-Referring to everything we've done up until now, back up a directory and create a new project using `create-react-app` (refer to the Initial Setup section if you don't remember this or view the official [Github repository](https://github.com/facebookincubator/create-react-app)).
+2. Referring to everything we've done up until now, create a new project using `create-react-app`.
+If you need to refresh your memory, refer to the Initial Setup section or view the official [`create-react-app` Github repository](https://github.com/facebookincubator/create-react-app).

-> Note: Because create-react-app runs on port :3000, you'll have to stop the current hello_world app that's running to view this new app.
+  <blockquote> Note: Because create-react-app runs on port 3000, you'll have to stop the current `hello_world` app that's running in order to view this new app.</blockquote>

-In the App.js file, change App component to be a Post component.
+3. In `src/App.js`, change the `App` component to be a `Post` component.

-- Create a __post__ object literal in __src/index.js__ that has the below properties:
+4. Create a `post` object literal in `src/index.js` that has the following properties:
-  - __title__  (value: "Dinosaurs are awesome")
+    - `title`  (example value: `"Dinosaurs are awesome"`)
-  - __author__ (value: "Stealthy Stegosaurus")
+    - `author` (example value: `"Stealthy Stegosaurus"`)
-  - __body__ (value: "Check out this body property!")
+    - `body` (example value: `"Check out this body property!"`)
-  - __comments__ (array of strings)  (values: "First!"
-"Great post" and "Hire him")
-- Render these properties (just the first comment) using a Post component.
+    - `comments` (example value: `["First!", "Great post", "Hire this author now!"]`)

+5. Render a `Post` component with the information from your `post` object as its props values.
+For now, only include one of the comments.
+You decide how you want to display the title, author, body, and comment, or you can use the screenshot in the Solution section below as inspiration.

-- Optionally, adjust the CSS of your index file body to align your text to the center of the document.
+6. Optional: adjust the CSS of your index file body to align your text to the center of the document.

 ## Solution

-Your solution should look as follows:
+Here's what the solution might look like:

 ![Solution for Project](../../projects/project-01-jsx/SOLUTION.png)

-And you can see the final code [here](https://git.generalassemb.ly/education-product/module-fe-framework-react/tree/master/projects/project-01-jsx).
+You can see sample solution code [here](https://git.generalassemb.ly/education-product/module-fe-framework-react/tree/master/projects/project-01-jsx).